These Sourdough Discard Blueberry Scones are light and flaky with crispy crumbly edges, juicy blueberries, and fresh thyme.

 - Pour the dry ingredients into the wet ingredients and add the 1 ½ cup fresh or frozen blueberries.
 Fold together being careful to not over mix the dough or crush the blueberries.

-- Pour the dough onto the counter and lightly flour it.
-Knead the dough a few times until it begins to come together and smoothies out a bit.
+- Pour the dough onto a lightly floured surface.
+Knead the dough a few times until it begins to come together.
 Flatten the dough and fold it into thirds like you would a letter.
 Give the dough a quarter turn and repeat this flattening and folding process two more times.

 - Pat into a disc approximately 1 inch thick and cut into circles using a 2.5″ cutter.
 You can reshape the scraps and cut out additional scones but they won't be as flaky.

-- Brush tops with heavy cream.
+- Preheat the oven to 425°F (220°C) and brush tops with heavy cream.
 Brushing with heavy creams will encourage browning.
+Bake for 15-20 minutes.
+The scones should be golden brown.

 Notes